 In those days, pretty much anybody could wander in and out of Cooper Union, an arts and science institution founded in 1859 by wealthy New York industrialist and philanthropist Peter Cooper.
 Cooper was prominent in the Gilded Age, an anti-slavery liberal progressive, a fervent believer that education should be free and open to all.
 Since inception, Cooper Union was intended to be an East and West Village community resource; its library and cafeteria were open late so working folk could eat and borrow books after hours, when their day’s toil was done.
 Cooper Union’s shibboleth back then was that every accepted student be granted a full-tuition scholarship.

 Over the years, Cooper Union formed three Art, Architecture and Engineering Schools, though in 2014 it abandoned its long legacy of free education.
-These days, Cooper Square is dominated by the main campus building, at number 41, a controversial glitzy post-modern, deconstructed, environmentally-friendly structure, costing $100 million, accelerating the gentrification of the neighbourhood; melancholy Beatsters, scribbling poetry in pencil, aren’t very conspicuous anymore.
+These days, Cooper Square is dominated by the main campus building, at number 41, a controversial glitzy post-modern, deconstructed structure, costing 100 million dollars, accelerating the gentrification of the neighbourhood.
+Melancholy Beatsters, scribbling poetry in pencil, aren’t very conspicuous anymore.

 “A funny bum with no sense trys to panhandle,” writes Kerouac in Bowery Blues, “and is waved away stumbling,/he doesnt care about society women embarrassed with paper bags on sidewalks—Unutterably sad the broken winter shattered face of a man passing in the bleak ripple.”
 “I shudder as at the touch of cold stone to think of him,” says Kerouac, “the sickened old awfulness of it like slats of wood wall in an old brewery truck.”